-This absolutely delicious homemade mayo was sent to me by a faithful Daily Dish reader, Judi from NY.
+This absolutely delicious homemade mayo was sent to me by a faithful Daily Dish reader, Judi H. from NY.
 She writes:

 It is adapted from a recipe I found in an old Southern Living magazine, July 1999.
 Since egg substitutes are pasteurized, there isn’t any risk of salmonella.